-Programme Description Increase the number of visitors to Wellington and the value of visitor spending.
-This includes maximising the impact of Wellington's major events portfolio and the economic contribution of events hosted in WREDA-managed venues Visitor Marketing Campaigns Deliver domestic marketing campaign in partnership with Wellington commercial partners.
-Execute Australia market visitor campaign with consector and regional partners including Singapore Airlines and Visit Canbon in addition to our usual marketing programme.
-Represent Wellington international visitor markets through participation in Tourism New Zealed international trade and media programmes.
-Grow international visit numbers and spend.
+Programme Description maximising the imp Increase the number of visitors to Wellington and the value of visitor spending.
+This includes maximising the impact of Wellington's major events portfolio and the economic contribution of events hosted in WREDA-managed venues Visitor Marketing Campaigns Deliver targeted seasonal domestic marketing campaigns in partnership with Wellington commercial partners to increase visitation at quieter times of year, for instance by promoting event programmes.
+Execute Australia market visitor campaign in air-linked Australian cities with city, air sector and regional partners including Tourism New Zealand Singapore Airlines and Visit Canberra in addition to our usual marketing programme.
+Provide marketing support to Major events such as World of Wearable Arts, Visa Wellington On a Plate and New Zealand Festival.
+Represent Wellington in international visitor markets through participation in Tourism New Zealand-led international trade and media programmes.
 Business Events Wellington Deliver marketing and convention bureau support for the region and commercial partners to increase business event bookings in Wellington, sustaining market share for Wellington through high utilisation of public and private sector venues.
 Use business events to address seasonality in the visitor economy, and to support growth of Wellington's key sectors.
 Partner with Tourism New Zealand to attract international events to Wellington.
 Visitor Infrastructure Work with the tourism industry and others to identify and secure the investment needed to maximise opportunity to develop visitor attractions and experiences such as proposals for Film Museum and Convention Centre, Shelley Bay, Porirua Adventure Park and Te Papa's three-year exhibition refreshment process.
-Support sustainable growth of hotel inventory through working with investors and promoting consistent hotel development policy across the Wellington region. i-SITE Visitor Information Centre Enhance the visitor experience in Wellington through operation of the Wellington i-SITE Visitor Information Centre.
+Support sustainable growth of hotel inventory through working with investors and promoting consistent hotel development policy across the Wellington region. i-SITE Visitor Enhance the visitor experience in Wellington through operation of the

+Information Centre Wellington i-SITE Visitor Information Centre.
 Promote and sell Wellington tourism product and support cruise passenger management.
-Major Events Portfolio Development Work with the industry to identify and secure new events, and lead ongoing development of the Major Events portfolio to attract visito Wellington and making it a more attractive place to live.
+Major Events Portfolio Development Work with the industry to identify and secure new events, and lead the ongoing development of the Major Events portfolio to attract visitors to Wellington and making it a more attractive place to live.